AllStar-Nate/task-manager-nextjs/README.md

 #Recommended
 npm install
 ```

 3. Run the development server.
-Right click the folder and select "Open in Terminal" and type the following:
+Right click the folder and select "Open in Terminal"(Or type 'cmd' in the file explorer ) and type the following:

 ```bash
 #Recommended